UBCHREST/ablate/docs/index.md

 ## Repository Layout
 ### ablateCore
-AblateCore builds a c library of reusable functions and datastructures for solving flow and particle based system.
+AblateCore builds a c library of reusable functions and data structures for solving flow and particle based system.
+Use of this library requires knowledge of PETSc.

 ### ablateLibrary
 AblateLibrary is a c++ library used to setup and run simulations.
 It is built upon ablateCore and provides a level of abstraction that simplifies setting up complex simulations.